appaulo14/spark_analysis_of_public_data_from_askubuntu/README.md

 I'm in no way affiliated with Ubuntu itself.
 This analysis is for demonstration purposes only.

 ## Methods
-The data was obtained from the [Stack Exchange Data Dump on archive.org](https://archive.org/details/stackexchange), after which it was extracted out of its 7z achived and the XML files were uploaded to HDFS storage on Microsoft Azure.
+The data was obtained from the [Stack Exchange Data Dump on archive.org](https://archive.org/details/stackexchange), after which it was extracted out of its 7z achive and the XML files inside were uploaded to HDFS storage on Microsoft Azure.

 After the files were uploaded to Azure, two Spark 2.0 scripts were written and executed in Python (find_top_tags_for_askubuntu.com.py and find_top_words_for_askubunut.com.py) in an HD Insights cluster following this [Azure HD Insights/Spark guide](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-jupyter-spark-sql).